dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 toc: true
 ---

 I know it is dumb to create a reference guide to distributions because it is too large of a topic to keep a reference on.
 I mean there are entire books written on these distributions.
-But still, I want to keep a reference of interesting facts I come across about these distributions.
+Also, some distributions are domain-specific.
+For example, an engineer who works with the applications of wireless communication will surely know about Rayleigh and Rician distributions.
+Hence, it is kind of a waste of energy and time to try to learn about all the distributions.
+But still, I want to keep a reference of distributions I come across often when going through literature.
+Funnily enough, most of the distributions come from the exponential family which I completely overlooked when I started the article.
 ## ⦿ Discrete Probability Distributions

 ### ⯈ Bernoulli Distribution

+The best way to think about this distribution is to think about a biased coin toss where the probability of head is $p$ and the probability of tail is $1-p$.
+Whenever I come across any scenario that involves Bernoulli distribution, I try to project that scenario into a biased contain toss.

 #### ⯌ <u>Probability Density Function:</u>